 Nevertheless, we have done some research on the topic, trying to find best time tracking apps that would be helpful and now we proudly present to you the list of ten time tracking software for Ubuntu.

 1. TimeCamp for Ubuntu.

-No wonder that TimeCamp this is our first choice =] We are proud of our product and without any doubts, we put it on top of this list.
+TimeCamp one of the time tracking software alternatives for Ubuntu, which is now free for unlimited users.
+We are proud of our product and without any doubt, we put it on top of this list.
 Timecamp is suitable for both professional companies and agencies, where teams have numerous members and busy individuals.
-It boosts productivity and efficiency of any working person.
+It boosts the productivity and efficiency of any working person.
 With TimeCamp you will be able to accurately bill your clients, measure project profitability, track and analyze time spent on the project and much more.
-Among its features are graphical timesheets integrated with calendar, history of your project portfolio, automatic invoicing based on hours, filters and reports.
+Among its features are GPS time tracking, graphical timesheets integrated with calendar, history of your project portfolio, automatic invoicing based on hours, filters and reports.
 To tell the truth, it is hard to enumerate them all, better see for yourself!
 What is more, TimeCamp offers a whole bunch of integrations with other tools, which will enhance your working productivity even further!

 2. Hamster for Ubuntu

 When it comes to time tracking, Hamster is one of the recommended tools for Ubuntu.
 After installation, it is added to your indicator menus, and once you hit a simple keyboard shortcut Super+H (super is an alternative name for the Windows key) and type what you are doing, you will be able to start/stop or change tasks.
 What is more, Hamster offers categorization of your tasks (you can add tags to them, and Hamster should do an auto-completion) and provides statistics which are HTML exportable so that you can send them to others.
 You can learn more about it here.